JetBrains/intellij-sdk-docs/basics/architectural_overview/psi_references.md

 For resolving a `PsiPolyVariantReference`, you call its `multiResolve()` method.
 The call returns an array of [`ResolveResult`](upsource:///platform/core-api/src/com/intellij/psi/ResolveResult.java) objects.
 Each of the objects identifies a PSI element and also specifies whether the result is valid.
-For example, if you have multiple Java method overloads and a call with arguments not matching any of the overloads, you will get back `ResolveResult` objects for all of the overloads, and `isValidResult()` returns `false` for all of them.
+For example, suppose you have multiple Java method overloads and a call with arguments not matching any of the overloads.
+In that case, you will get back `ResolveResult` objects for all of the overloads, and `isValidResult()` returns `false` for all of them.

 ## Searching for References